Exact Byte-Level Probabilities from Tokenized Language Models for FIM-Tasks and Model Ensembles: Language Models and Tokenization Bias

 \subsection{Statistical Equivalence Between Data Generating Processes}

 We begin by establishing the definition of statistical equivalence between two stochastic processes.
 Then, we show that byte-level LMs and their induced tokenized LMs are statistically equivalent.

-\begin{definition} (Statistical Equivalence) For a countably infinite set $\mathcal{X}$, the byte-level data generating processes $\mathcal{G}_1$ and $\mathcal{G}_2$ are statistically equivalent if and only if:
+\karen{is this not supposed to say that ther is (existence) statistically equivalent processes, your sentence makes it sound like we derive something.
+Like something is wrong with this sentence we need to establish statisticl equivalence to than say two statistially equivalent models will produce the same text} \begin{definition} (Statistical Equivalence) For a countably infinite set $\mathcal{X}$, the byte-level data generating processes $\mathcal{G}_1$ and $\mathcal{G}_2$ are statistically equivalent if and only if:

-i.e. chances of sampling sequence $\mathbf{x}$ are identical for processes $\mathcal{G}_1$ and $\mathcal{G}_2$, denoted by the subscripts. \end{definition} We consider the following two stochastic processes: \begin{itemize} \item $\mathcal{G}_1:$ the ground truth byte-level language models $P(x_{n+1}|x^n_1)$.
+i.e., the chance of sampling $\mathbf{x}$ are identical for processes $\mathcal{G}_1$ and $\mathcal{G}_2$, denoted by their subscripts. \end{definition} We consider the following two stochastic processes: \begin{itemize} \item $\mathcal{G}_1:$ the ground truth byte-level language models $P(x_{n+1}|x^n_1)$.